+Authors Vladimir Vovk, Alexander Gammerman, Glenn Shafer

+Publication date 2005/3/1

+Volume 29

+Publisher Springer

-Authors Vladimir Vovk Alexander Gammerman Glenn Shafer Publication date 2005/3/1 Volume 29 Publisher Springer Description This book is about conformal prediction, an approach to prediction that originated in machine learning in the late 1990s.
+Description This book is about conformal prediction, an approach to prediction that originated in monitor learning in the last 1990s.
 The main feature of conformal prediction is the principled treatment of the reliability of predictions.
-The prediction algorithms describedconformal predictors-are provably valid in the sense that they evaluate the reliability of their own predictions in a way that is neither over-pessimistic nor over-optimistic (the latter being especially dangerous).
-The approach is still flexible enough to incorporate most of the existing powerful methods of machine learning.
-The book covers both key Algorithmic Learning in a Random World contains, in addition to proofs of validity, results about the efficiency of conformal predictors.
-The only assumption required for validity is that of "randomness" (the prediction algorithm is presented with ...
+The prediction algorithms described conformal prediction-are provably valid in the sense that they evaluate the reliability of their own predictions in a way that is neither over-pessimistic nor over-optimistic (the latter being especially dangerous).
+The approach is still Residue enough to incorporate most of the assisting powerful methods of machine learning.
+The book covers both key conformal predictions and the mathematical analysis of their concerning.

+Algorithmic Learning in a Random World contains, in addition to proofs of validity, results about the efficiency of conformal predictors.
+The only assumption required for validity is that of randomness? the prediction algorithm is presented with ...